Scouting in the East Midlands: Lincolnshire Scout County

 The county's badge, worn on the uniform of any member in the county, depicts the coat of arms of the City of Lincoln, a fleur-de-lis on a red cross on a white background contained within a shield shape on a green background.

 Poacher

-Poacher is a major event, open to all Scouts and Guides aged 10 to 17 in all parts of the world, and is normally held approximately every 4 years in the county.
-It is a collaboration between Lincolnshire Scouts, Girlguiding Lincolnshire Scouth and Girlguiding Lincolnshire North as a week long international camping experience.
+The Poacher International Jamboree is a major event, open to all Scouts and Guides aged 10 to 17 in all parts of the world, and is normally held approximately every 4 years in the county.
+It is a collaboration between Lincolnshire Scouts, Girlguiding Lincolnshire South and Girlguiding Lincolnshire North as a week long international camping experience.
 Participants camp in Lincolnshire Showground, where many of the activities also take place.

 Northamptonshire Scout County

 The Sir John Lowther Centre, where the County Office is based.

 Northamptonshire Scout County is a Scout County of the Scout Association in the United Kingdom, covering the county of Northamptonshire.
 The county is led by a volunteer management team with a County Commissioner and a Chair of the Trustees at its head and supported by a series of other volunteers including three deputies.
 As of December 2021, the County Commissioner was Dean Smith and the Chair was Karen Tonks.
 The County is split into six districts: